Energy, Environment and Infrastructure

 This study shows that the removal of these free EU ETS allowances and taxing kerosene fuel, as proposed in the European Commission's “Fit for 55” package of measures, would lead to the greatest emission reductions at the lowest cost to the Irish aviation industry and the economy, compared with other measures such as the implementation of passenger taxation or charging VAT on flights.

-Research examines several aspects of climate change mitigation, including carbon taxes and renewable energy.
+Research examining several aspects of climate change mitigation, including carbon taxes and renewable energy.